iShinzoo/LimitOrder/README.md

 ## Important Notes

-- **Testnet Only**: This application is configured for Sepolia testnet only
+- **Polygon Mainnet Only**: This application is configured for Polygon mainnet only
-- **No Real Money**: All transactions use test tokens and test ETH
 - **Token Approvals**: The app will automatically request token approvals when needed
 - **Order Expiration**: Orders expire after the selected time period
-- **Network Switching**: The app automatically handles network switching to Sepolia
+- **Network Switching**: The app automatically handles network switching to Polygon

 ## Troubleshooting

 ### Common Issues

-1. **"Failed to connect wallet"**
-   - Make sure MetaMask is installed
-   - Ensure you're on Sepolia testnet
-   - Try refreshing the page

-2. **"Token approval failed"**
-   - Check that you have enough Sepolia ETH for gas fees
+- Make sure you have MATIC for gas fees on Polygon mainnet
-   - Try approving a smaller amount first

-3. **"Order creation failed"**
-   - Verify you have sufficient token balance
-   - Check that the 1inch API key is configured correctly
-   - Ensure you're connected to Sepolia testnet

-### Getting Help

-- Check the browser console for detailed error messages
-- Verify your MetaMask is connected to Sepolia testnet
+- Ensure MetaMask is set to Polygon mainnet
-- Ensure you have sufficient test tokens and Sepolia ETH
+- If tokens are not visible, import them manually using the addresses above

 ## API Endpoints